thejackshelton/rolldown-mdx/README.md

   framework: 'qwik'
 });

-// Also works with: preact, solid, vue, hono, svelte
+// Also works with: preact, solid, vue, hono
 ```

 You can also use a custom JSX configuration if needed: